KusionStack/kusionstack.io/docs/user_docs/intro/kusion-intro.md

 In addition, KCL provides CRUD APIs, multi-language SDK and a dynamic plugin expansion mechanism to meet the personalized automation needs in the enterprise.
 KusionStack will continue to improve the extensibility and integrate with more community technologies.

-## Kusion vs. X
+## KusionStack vs. X

-KusionStack is a pure client-side programmable technology stack.
+KusionStack is a pure client-side cloud-native programmable technology stack, which aims to define an application-centric abstract interface and an end-to-end management mechanism.
 Compared with other technologies, its characteristics can be summarized as:

 + **Application-centric**: Meet the abstraction and definition requirements of differentiated application models
 + **Pure client solution**: Lightweight, extensible, flexible, and portable